Tamoxifen and Ovarian Cancer: When a Breast Cancer Drug Becomes Part of Your Story

 Tamoxifen and ovarian cancer have a relationship that’s worth understanding clearly, especially if you’re navigating treatment options or trying to make sense of what your doctor is recommending.

 Most people know tamoxifen as a breast cancer drug.
-But tamoxifen also has a role in certain types of ovarian cancer, particularly in cases that have come back after chemotherapy, and in specific subtypes like ovarian stromal tumors and, increasingly, low-grade serous ovarian cancer (LGSOC).
+But tamoxifen also has a role in certain types of ovarian cancer, particularly in recurrent epithelial disease that has come back after chemotherapy, and in hormone-driven tumors like ovarian stromal tumors.

 What Is Tamoxifen?